twolight/fetcher/README.md

+### Fethcer

+***

-### Fetcher is a library for pick  image/video from phone in Andorid platform. use mvp architecture and easy refactor.
+Fetcher is a library for pick  image/video from phone in Andorid platform. use mvp architecture and easy refactor.

 ### Support:

+---

 image/video

 single/multiple pick

+### Screen Capture

+---